Moult/eadrax-old/README.md

 >  * Want to visualise your process and progress
 >  * Prefer open-source software

+## Switch to ISC license

+More permissive and doesn't make your brain explode.

 ## Switch from KO2 to KO3

 KO2 is nice, but no longer supported, and the recommended method to start new